w3c/wot-architecture/REQUIREMENTS/thing-templates.md

 ### Comments:

 It is expected that the inheritance mechanism adopts links that are defined in the link relationship work item.

+Todo: Consider adding protocol constraints
+Consider to use the scripting API to define exposed things with partial TDs Clear separation between *templates* and *partial TDs*

+Todo:
+address / consider whether these are separate aspects or separate requirements
+- Interface
+- Expose TDs in scripting API
+- Search patterns in directory services